 Student teaching is a 6-credit graduate course, ED 688.
 All student teachers must register for this class.
 If you do not complete student teaching during the semester, you will receive a deferred grade, and you may need to register for additional credit the following semester.
-In certain prearranged cases, a student teacher may register for 3 credits one semester and the remaining 3 credits the following semester.
 For those receiving the program completion certificate only, ED 688 is a 3-credit course.